Italians wake up to virtual standstill after sweeping quarantine measures announced

-MILAN — Millions of Italians woke up to a virtual standstill Tuesday after the government extended quarantine measures across the entire country in an attempt to curb Europe’s worst coronavirus outbreak.
+MILAN — Millions of Italians woke up to a virtual standstill Tuesday after the government extended quarantine measures across the country to curb Europe's worst coronavirus outbreak.

 "We've reduced our work by almost 100 percent," said taxi driver Pietro Gagliardi, 56, who has driven up and down Milan's impressive avenues for three decades.

-Gagliardi said he usually worked with tourists and companies, but his work had taken a significant hit because there were fewer of them out and about.
+Gagliardi said that he usually worked with tourists and companies but that his work had taken a significant hit because there were fewer of them out and about.

-“The last day I worked in the space of 10 hours time, I didn’t do any single trip,” he said, explaining that after that he’d decided to hang up his keys until life returns to normal.
+"The last day I worked, in the space of 10 hours' time, I didn't do any single trip," he said, explaining that after that he decided to hang up his keys until life returns to normal.

 In recent days, life had become almost like fiction.